Chinese New Year History

 Chinese Calendar Established: 3000 Years Ago

-Though the main custom was still offering sacrifices to ancestors and gods, some people started to worship nature and bless harvests at the turn of the year.
+Though the leading custom was still offering sacrifices to ancestors and gods, some people started to worship nature and bless harvests at the turn of the year.

 From this time, the festival began to have names, such as 元日 (yuán rì), 改岁 (gǎi suì), or 献岁 (xiàn suì).